infor-design/enterprise-wc/src/components/ids-dropdown/README.md

 ## Themeable Parts

-* @part trigger-field - allows you to further style  the trigger field container
+- `trigger-field` - allows you to further style  the trigger field container
-* @part input - allows you to further style  the input in the trigger field container
+- `input` - allows you to further style  the input in the trigger field container
-* @part trigger-button - allows you to further style the trigger field button
+- `trigger-button` - allows you to further style the trigger field button
-* @part icon - allows you to further style the trigger field icon
+- `icon` - allows you to further style the trigger field icon
-* @part popup - allows you to further style the dropdown popup
+- `popup` - allows you to further style the dropdown popup

 ## States and Variations